-Here’s what you’ll need to start cold smoking cheese:
+Here’s what you’ll need to start cold smoking:

 What is the Best Cheese for Cold Smoking?

 The best cheese for cold smoking is cheddar, Monterey Jack, Pepper Jack, or Swiss.
 I use the 32 oz. blocks and cut them into three pieces.
-This makes decent size chunks that are easy to consume, and will also help when you get to the later stage of this process and need to vacuum seal the cheese.
+This makes decent-sized chunks that are easy to consume and will also help when you get to the later stage of this process and vacuum seal the cheese.

-Smoking string cheese is another good cheese to use when starting.
-Buy yourself the 12 pack and unwrap the pieces.
+String cheese is another good cheese to use when starting.
+Buy a 12 pack and unwrap the pieces.
 String cheese is highly recommended because they are porous enough to accept the smoke.
-Plus smoked mozzarella is excellent!
+Plus, smoked mozzarella is excellent!

 What is the Best Wood for Smoking Cheese?

 The best wood for smoking cheese is Applewood.
 It will give the cheese a crisp but not overpowering smoke flavor.
 I recommend using Applewood pellets in the A-Maze-N pellet smoker.
-Using this method will help keep your internal smoker temperature down below 100 degrees.
+While I recommend using wood pellets, you can also use wood chips.
+Using this method will help keep your internal smoker temperature down below 90 degrees.

 How to Cold Smoke Cheese